Don't rely on Facebook praise | Photofocus

 “Satisfaction is an excuse for laziness.
 Be happy with your performance but never be satisfied.
 You can always do better!”

 This sounds harsh, but it isn’t if you apply it correctly.
-The key word is happy.
+The keyword is happy.
 I was happy to place third in the prestigious Canadian Nations as a rookie.
-Although it wasn’t a first place title, I performed my best.
+Although it wasn’t the first-place title, I performed my best.
 Spectators approached me and praised my performance saying I was robbed and I deserved first place.
 I appreciated their praise but I acknowledge the champion performed better and deserved the title.
 I celebrated with the team and was happy at the moment.
 The following Monday I reflected on my strengths and started working on my weaknesses.
 I was happy but not satisfied with the win.
 I strove to do better.

 Use Facebook praise responsibly